mhassan1900/MHut/README.md

 Run setup.py with appropriate modifications.
 By default, this is installed in the user's site-package directory.

-The script "pathutils" is installed under Python2.7/bin directory.
+The script "pathutils" is installed under <python install or virtual env>/.../bin directory.

 To uninstall, type: